-The Director of Enrollment Services reports directly to the Vice President of Student Services and is responsible for recruiting students and for providing admissions, financial aid, and academic advisement to incoming and current students.
+The Associate Dean of Enrollment Services reports directly to the Executive Vice President of Academic & Student Affairs and is responsible for recruiting students and for providing admissions, financial aid, and academic advisement to incoming and current students.
 The Associate Dean of Enrollment Services is responsible for area high school relations, admissions, financial aid, planning the college's recruiting efforts, coordinating testing, career planning, and processing incoming requests for disability services.

-- 1. Actively work to recruit and retain students in concert with the marketing and recruiting plans of the College; follow-up on all prospects to ensure completion of the admissions process and registration at the College. - 2.
-Oversee and direct financial aid counseling to prospective and current students. - 3.
-Oversee and direct academic advisement, degree planning, and career planning to students. - 4.
-Process and facilitate requests for disability services from incoming and current students. - 5.
-Coordinate the campus testing program, which may include GED, CLEP, ACT, TSI, and/or other appropriate tests. - 6.
-Assist with new student orientation and orientation activities. - 7.
-Assist with other recruiting, registration, or admissions activities, as assigned. - 8.
-Serve as the College's liaison for area high school counselors, providing them with information that will assist in the transition of students from high school to college.
+- 1. Oversee and direct financial aid counseling to prospective and current students. - 2.
+Oversee and direct academic advisement, degree planning, and career planning to students. - 3.
+Process and facilitate requests for disability services from incoming and current students. - 4.
+Coordinate the campus testing program, which may include GED, CLEP, ACT, TSI, and/or other appropriate tests. - 5.
+Organizes new student orientation and orientation activities. - 6.
+Assist with other registration or admissions activities, as assigned. - 7.
+Oversees registration for dual credit courses and serves as the College's liaison for area high school counselors, providing them with information that will assist in the transition of students from high school to college. - 8.
+Assist students seeking to transfer to a senior college or university. - 9.
+Assist students with job placement information and guidance. - 10.
+Assist students and/or provide intervention for students with academic or attendance problems. - 11.
+Coordinate advisement activities.

-- 9. Assist students seeking to transfer to a senior college or university. - 10.
-Assist students with job placement information and guidance. - 11.
-Assist students and/or provide intervention for students with academic or attendance problems. - 12.
-Coordinate advisement activities. - 13.
-Make professional referrals for students who are experiencing personal problems beyond the scope of the job description. - 14.
-Support College activities and special events through attendance and/or participation. - 15.
-Assist with public information and the marketing of the College. - 16.
-Comply with all College policies, rules, and regulations. - 17.
-Remain current through a program of professional development. - 18.
-Performs all other duties assigned by the Vice President of Student Services and /or President.
+- 12. Make professional referrals for students who are experiencing personal problems beyond the scope of the job description. - 13.
+Support College activities and special events through attendance and/or participation. - 14.
+Assist with recruiting and the marketing of the College. - 15.
+Comply with all College policies, rules, and regulations. - 16.
+Remain current through a program of professional development. - 17.
+Performs all other duties assigned by the Executive Vice President of Academic Affairs and /or President.